vivekpayla1003/Data-analysis-on-Udemy-courses/README.md

 # Data-analysis-on-Udemy-courses
-This repo talks about the data analysis performed using pandas to view insights into the udemy course dataset
+This repository showcases data analysis performed using the Pandas library to gain insights into the Udemy course dataset.
+The analysis includes data cleaning, data handling, and interactive visualizations through various plots.